ChurchillV/School-Placement-System/README.md

   * Read a file with school courses offered and their cut off marks

-  * Place students in schools baed on grades and cut-off marks
+  * Place students in schools based on grades and cut-off marks

   ***